wwu-mentors/ReactSpace-Workshop/README.md

 # The Web Basics

 ## Javascript
 JavaScript is interpreted language that supports many programming styles such as Object Oriented and Functional.
-JavaScript is not just a scripting langauge.
-One thing that makes JavaScript special is that it can run inside the browser.
+One thing that makes JavaScript special is that it can run inside a web browser.

 Here are some examples to get you started.
 JavaScript does not have types (like python).
-JavaScript has curly braces and semicolons like Java and C. Here is a simple function call with a variable declaration.
+JavaScript has curly braces and semicolons like Java and C.

+Here is a simple function call with a variable declaration.
 ```javascript
 let x = Math.abs(3); // JavaScript
 ```